 Buckskin Gulch in Kanab, Utah is incredible.
 We were only able to explore a small part of it, and I cannot wait to go back.
 From what I have read online, the slot canyon is about 15 miles long.
 It is impressive and so gorgeous.
 Slot canyons are such a beautiful place to hike and explore and I just love them.

 Buckskin is located right on the border of Utah and Arizona.
 It is part of the Paria Canyon and Vermillion Cliffs Wilderness.
 It is a really cool area!!
 Make sure you plan several days to explore.
 You need a permit for the gulch, which you get at the trailhead, it is $6/person.
-It was recommended to us to start at the Buckskin gulch trailhead.
+It was recommended to us to start at the Buckskin Gulch trailhead.
 I cannot say whether or not this is the best choice, there are several, but it is the one we took.
 Next time I think we will try the Wire Pass Trailhead.

-Google maps took us right to the trailhead, so finding it was no problem.
+Google Maps took us right to the trailhead, so finding it was no problem.
 The trail follows a riverbed the whole way, so it is easy to follow.
-You can walk in the riverbed, as long as it is dry, of course, or there are well traveled trails that will take you across for shortcuts.
+You can walk in the riverbed, as long as it is dry, of course, or there are well-traveled trails that will take you across for shortcuts.

-Now while this is an awesome slot canyon to hike into, but let me tell you about our experience and you can learn from our mistakes. :).
-First, we didn’t realize how far the trailhead was from our campsite.
-Although we were hiking the end of May, it was already a really warm time in southern Utah.
+Now while this is an awesome slot canyon to hike into, let me tell you about our experience and you can learn from our mistakes. :).
+First, we didn't realize how far the trailhead was from our campsite.
+Although we were hiking at the end of May, it was already a really warm time in southern Utah.
 Hiking should be done early in the morning.
 It was about 75 degrees when we started the hike.
 This was our first mistake.
 Start early!

 2nd, I had no idea how long the trail was.
 A few sites I did the research on were pretty vague.
 I assumed it would be about a mile or maybe 2 to the canyons.
-Well, it wasn’t.
+Well, it wasn't.
 The hike itself is not difficult, at all.
-We are used to hiking up mountain sides, so this was simple.
-Most is level and easy to walk along.
+We are used to hiking up mountainsides, so this was simple.
+Most are level and easy to walk along.
 The length was what was tiring.
 I am not 100% sure, but I believe it was about 3 miles to the canyon.

 Even with the long hike, I still loved the area and the hike.
 It was so beautiful.

 So, the problem with the length of the hike was we did not pack enough water.
-I feel like this was a total rookie mistake, especially in desert country!
+I feel like this was a total rookie mistake, especially in a desert country!